lemontron/lemontron/lemontron-rev-a/download.md

 header_title: Download
 description: Settings & Materials
 category: Assembly
-kofi: true
 thumbnail: /assets/content/printed-parts.jpg
-permalink: /lemontron/download/
 ---

 <div class="paragraph btn-wrapper">
    {% include button.html
-   title="Download Lemontron"
-   link=site.download_link
+   title="Download Lemontron on Printables" link=site.download_link
    icon="cloud_download"
    target="_blank" %}
 </div>

-{% include tip.html tip="Don't forget to scale all the ABS parts to ~100.5%!" %}
+{% include tip.html tip="Don't forget to set shrinkage for ABS/ASA!" %}

+## Basic Print Settings
-- Supports?
-What supports?
-Lemontron does not use supports!
+- Lemontron does not use supports!
 - To ensure dimensional accuracy, use a **0.2mm layer height** and a **0.4mm nozzle**.
 - Top & bottom layers: To avoid infill on 1mm thick vertical features like the top plates, ensure your are using 5 top layers and 5 bottom layers.
 - For an insanely buffed printer, use **50% Grid Infill** and **8 Perimeters**, and dial back according to your preference.
+- Never ever use Classic wall generator
 - Using my settings will use 800-1000g of filament.
 - Most parts have orientations implied by the **teardrop holes**.
 Always refer to the plated file if unsure.